guiromao/library-app/README.md

 # Library Application
-An application to manage a library's books - when they're lent, and when they're returned - and also some campaigns for promoting reading.
+An application to manage a library's books - when they're lent, and when they're returned - its members, and also campaigns for promoting reading.

 ## API